takucnoel-endo/Taku_DataScience_Portfolio/README.md

 **Summary**
 * Objective 1: What are the variables that impacts company's lead time, and how?
 Can we predict company product lead time based on past data?
 * Objective 2: Can we predict whether certain order might be in a risk of late delivery?
-* Performed multivariate linear regression model on dataset that I aqquired from kaggle.com
-* Feature engineered, and cleaned original data.
-* Performed exploratory analysis on the cleaned dataset.